lamhq/tech-notes/pages/devops/aws/database/relational/rds/read-replicas.md

 ## Limitations

-The read replicas storage type and instance class can be different from the source but the compute should be at least the performance of the source.
+Storage type and instance class of read replicas can be different from the source

+The compute of read replicas should be at least the performance of the source.

 You can have 5 read replicas of a production DB.

-You cannot have more than four instances involved in a replication chain.
+Cannot have more than 4 instances involved in a replication chain.

-You cannot change the DB engine.
+Cannot change the DB engine.

-You can take snapshots of PostgreSQL read replicas but cannot enable automated backups.
+Can take snapshots of PostgreSQL read replicas but cannot enable automated backups.

 You can enable automatic backups on MySQL and MariaDB read replicas.